St. Bartholomew's Episcopal Church

 Altar Guild

 The charge of the guild is to prepare the sanctuary for worship, to maintain and care for the altar, the communion vessels, the altar linens and vestments, and, in doing so, serve the clergy and parish.
 We co-ordinate with the Flower Committee, the Bread Bakers, and the clergy.
-The altar has been more in focus in our on-line services.
-The Tech Team has been able to highlight the beauty of our altar with its lit candles and flower arrangements complementing each other and the worship service so perfectly.

-Our committee is responsible for providing floral arrangements for the altar every Sunday, closely following the church calendar, observing Lent, Palm Sunday, Easter, Advent and Christmas.
+We provide floral arrangements for the altar every Sunday, closely following the church calendar, observing Lent, Palm Sunday, Easter, Advent and Christmas.
 Members provide the arrangements, whether they are from our own gardens, field flowers, houseplant or a local florist.
 Arrangements are at the members’ expense but reimbursements are possible for special arrangements at Christmas, Easter or flowers provided for funeral if requested by a parishioner.
-For the Christmas Fair members create holiday arrangements for the Greens Table.
-New members are most welcomed!

 Finance Committee